FIRST Championship: Recent winners

-FLL World Festival
+FLL World Championship

 The top competitions in FLL program are FLL Open Championships and FLL World Festival.
 The Open Championships are managed by FLL Partners with a goal to bring teams from different regions to complete and showcase their achievements.
-Currently, there are two Open Championships, FLL Open European Championship and FLL US Open Championship.
-FLL Open Asian Championship was held in 2008 in Tokyo, Japan.
+Currently, there are six Open International tournaments: Open European Championship (OEC), WPI Annual FLL Event (WAFFLE), Open Africa Championship (OAC), Western Edge Open, Florida Sunshine Invitational and Asia Pacific Open Championship (APOC).
+The former FLL Open Asian Championship was held in 2008 in Tokyo, Japan.
 However, it did not return in 2009.

 FLL World Festival is hosted and managed by FIRST.
 The teams are often the Champion's Award team at the state or national level with some other criteria including special nomination from FLL Operational Partners globally.
 In 2009, there were 84 teams from 27 countries that joined the festival with the theme Climate Connections.
 The award categories include Innovative Design Award, Quality Design Award, Programming Award, Research Quality Award, Innovative Solution Award, Creative Presentation Award, Teamwork Award, Team Spirit Awards, Against All Odds Awards, Outstanding Volunteer Awards, Adult Coach/Mentor Awards, Young Adult Mentor Awards, and Judges' Awards.
 The most notable awards are Champion's Award and Robot Performance Award.